Skip to main content

 Code Review

 Most review feedback arrives after a PR is already open, when context switching and rework costs are highest.
-Running these agents on a local branch before pushing catches issues while the code is still fresh.
+Running the agent on a local branch before pushing catches issues while the code is still fresh.

 Why Pre-PR Code Review?